 After earning her Associate's degree at the age of 20, Briana sought help for an addiction to alcohol and prescription painkillers.
 After achieving a little more than two years of sobriety, she returned to the Bronx to attend Lehman College and finish her bachelor's degree.
 With a new lease on life, Briana was inspired to become a community organizer after reading "Dreams from My Father" by Barack Obama.
 She began organizing in the LGBT+ community promoting public health awareness and graduated Magna Cum Laude.
 Later that year, she married her wife, Laura.

 Briana went on to pursue her law degree and became the full-time caregiver for her brother Andres.
 As she worked her way through her final year of law school, she supported her brother as he worked to earn his high school diploma.
 After law school, Briana, Laura and Andres chose to plant roots in Maryland.
 Briana worked as a housing attorney representing families facing eviction in the District of Columbia and as a disability attorney supporting alternatives to guardianship for adults with disabilities.
-In 2015, she pursued her lifelong dream of teaching special education through Teach for America.
-Briana served as a elementary special education teacher for two years.
-As a first year teacher, Briana and Laura became guardians to one of her special education students upon the passing of his lifelong caregiver.
+In 2015, she pursued her lifelong dream of teaching special education.
+Briana served as a elementary special education teacher for 2 years.
+As a first year teacher, Briana and Laura became guardians to one of her students upon the passing of his lifelong caregiver.